ritza-co/replit-docs-2/docs/tutorials/discord-rpg-bot.md

       `--------'   `------'
 ```

 Let's start by implementing our parent class, `Actor`.
-This class will define all of the attributes characters and enemies have in common and implement a `fight()` method.
+This class will define all of the attributes, characters and enemies have in common and implement a `fight()` method.
 Add the following code at the bottom of `game.py`:

 ```python
 # Living creatures